ednl/piradio/README.md

 piradio
 =======

+This project is using the GNU General Public License version 3.

-Raspberry Pi as internet radio.
-Manage radio station playback by mpd via the command line or a web interface.
+Raspberry Pi internet radio.
+Manage radio station playback by mpd media server via the command line or a web interface.